linkedusermodelontology/lumo/v1/README.md

 # The Linked User Model Ontology (LUMO) - version 1.0
 Also known as the Linked**TV** User Model Ontology.

+This ontology has been engineered in the premise of the [LinkedTV](https://www.linkedtv.eu/) FP7 project.
+Its original directory in the premises of the project can be found in CERTH-ITI's [MKLab website, LUMO project](http://mklab.iti.gr/project/lumo).

 ## Reference publication
 Tsatsou, D. and Mezaris, V., 2014, May.
 [LUMO: the LinkedTV user model ontology](https://link.springer.com/chapter/10.1007/978-3-319-11955-7_33).